spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 ### Completion Cycling

-As a comparison, Bash completion is accomplished by partially typing something to complete, then pressing \<tab> twice.
-This displays a list of available completions in the shell.
-The user then has to continue typing the correct completion until it is unique in the list of completions, at which time the completion is finally performed.
+Bash completion works like so.
+A user partially types something then presses \<tab> twice.
+A list of available completions are printed out to the shell.
+The user then has to continue typing the correct completion until none of the other completion suggestions match at which time the completion is finally performed.

 Zsh displays a completion list immediately upon pressing \<tab> the first time.
-If there is only one possibility it is completed right then and there in the same manner as Bash does.
-Otherwise and unlike Bash the user has the option to continue to press \<tab> to cycle through the rest of the available completions.
+If there is only one possibility it is completed right then and there in the same manner as Bash.
+Otherwise unlike Bash the user has the option to continue to press \<tab> to cycle through the rest of the available completions.

 Zsh completions are only written out to the shell one time.
-If the user refines the completion search, the old completions are overwritten.
+If the user refines the completion search, the old completions are removed and the new ones take their place.
 Bash leaves the old completions up consuming quite a bit of vertical lines in the shell.

 ### Partial Directory Expansion